Use clothing resources to learn more about what your ancestors wore.

 Clues can be found in your ancestors’ wills, estate inventories, diaries, and photographs.
 Look for newspapers, catalogues, store ledgers and account books, and magazines from the time and place where your ancestor lived to learn about the styles and trends of their time.
-Then, use the research questions at the bottom of the page to guide you in your research.
+Then, use the research questions below to guide you in your research.

 The websites presented here are just a sampling of what can be found on the Internet to help you learn about the clothing styles your ancestors might have worn.
 Use these website examples as a guide to customize searches for your specific research goal.